underworldcode/UWGeodynamics/docs/source/User Guide.rst

 UWGeodynamics uses ``uwgeodynamicsrc`` configuration files to customize all kinds of properties, which we call ``rc settings`` or ``rc parametres``.
-For now, you can control the defaults of a limited set of property in matplotlib UWGeodynamics looks for ``uwgeodynamicsrc`` in four locations, in the following order:
+For now, you can control the defaults of a limited set of property in UWGeodynamics looks for ``uwgeodynamicsrc`` in four locations, in the following order:

 1. ``uwgeodynamicsrc`` in the current working directory, usually used